 A Great Way to Gift

 In years past, each of the Baby Love families were profiled with detailed suggestions for those who adopted them.
-However, our social workers, who have screened and selected these families in need of real basics, such as warm clothing and shoes, are still only able to provide limited in-home visits to drop off essential goods and informational resources this year.
+However, our social workers, who have screened and selected these families in need of real basics, such as warm clothing and shoes, are still only able to provide limited in-home visits to drop off essential goods and informational resources.

 Because of these changes, we are hoping groups and individuals will embrace a newer way to help these families—by contributing gift cards from easily accessible retailers, such as Walmart, Wegmans, Target, Price Rite, Tops, Amazon or local dollar stores.